loremipson/Symphtml5/README.md

 Once you have Symphony installed, you can use Grunt while you develop to watch for changes and run tasks on the fly.
 Simply run `grunt` from the inside the directory with Terminal.

+By default, I put all of my assets in a `public/` folder, ie: `public/styles` `public/scripts` `public/fonts`, etc.

+Grunt is watching and compiling SASS files that live in `public/styles/sass`.
+The css then is compiled to `public/styles`.
+You can change this, but make sure you update both the `utilities/base.xsl` and `Gruntfile.js` to point to the correct directories.

 ####Changelog

 #####1.0.0 - *July 31st, 2013*